awsdocs/amazon-ec2-user-guide/doc_source/ec2-security-groups.md

 ## Default Security Groups<a name="default-security-group"></a>

-Your AWS account automatically has a *default security group* for the default VPC in each region\.
+Your AWS account automatically has a *default security group* for the default VPC in each Region\.
 If you don't specify a security group when you launch an instance, the instance is automatically associated with the default security group for the VPC\.

 A default security group is named `default`, and it has an ID assigned by AWS\.
 The following are the default rules for each default security group:
 + Allows all inbound traffic from other instances associated with the default security group \(the security group specifies itself as a source security group in its inbound rules\)